jnozzi/cocoadev.com/markdown/CapturingApplications.md

 *Ah.
 Then in that case, you're screwed. ;-) There is no method that makes this possible for *other* apps.
 However (and this doesn't really help you, but rather people who are searching this site for 'kiosk'), you can create a kiosk mode for your own app by reading this: * http://developer.apple.com/technotes/tn2002/tn2062.html

-You should be able to make an APE or an General/InputManager that makes the other app run in kiosk mode.
+You should be able to make an APE or an InputManager that makes the other app run in kiosk mode.
 It's not going to be easy to make, though.

 *No, I don't believe that's possible.
-The application itself would need to take advantage of the kiosk General/APIs.
+The application itself would need to take advantage of the kiosk APIs.
 Well ... thinking better of this, I suppose you're right, but 'not easy' is a severe understatement.*

-It basically seems to come down to calling General/SetSystemUIMode(), disabling/removing a bunch of menu items, and possibly adding a fullscreen window behind the app's windows to hide the desktop.
+It basically seems to come down to calling SetSystemUIMode(), disabling/removing a bunch of menu items, and possibly adding a fullscreen window behind the app's windows to hide the desktop.
 These are all within the realm of the possible.
 You won't find me trying, though. :-)

-Can you have the settings of one application change others real time? like General/SetSystemUIMode and then changing an app like that?
+Can you have the settings of one application change others real time? like SetSystemUIMode and then changing an app like that?

 *No, you'd have to hack your way into the application and do it from the inside.
-That's what the APE/General/InputManager stuff is about (General/InputManagers are cocoa only, by the way.
+That's what the APE/InputManager stuff is about (InputManagers are cocoa only, by the way.
 APE or mach_inject would be necessary).
 Why would doing this be any better than choosing "Hide Others" from the application menu?*

 Im gonna try making a SIMBL plugin that will do this.
 It might work although how to you get it to target all cocoa apps by making a "menu bar thing that will allow it to go into fullscreen"